Mokens/MIPs/MIPS/mip-2-Goals-and-Objectives.md

 ## Goals

-_The goal of the Mokens project is mass adoption by the general public of NFTs and dapps on the Ethereum blockchain._
+_The goal of the Mokens project is to create a cryptocollectibe and non-fungible token (mokens) that is widely adopted by users, useful, valuable and used across many software systems._

-The Mokens project shares this goal with all projects that want to achieve it.
-We invite all people and projects to work with us to achieve this common goal.
-If this is your goal or something you want then we want to work with you.

-All NFTs and dapps benefit from achieving this goal.

-The Mokens project intends to help achieve this goal by being a bridge between non-crypto websites/software and crypto applications/dapps on the Ethereum blockchain.

-The Mokens project provides a customizable cryptocollectibles solution (mokens) that is easily integrated with formally non-crypto websites that have millions of users.
-Websites that don't have millions of users can also integrate mokens.
+The Mokens project provides a customizable cryptocollectibles solution (mokens) that is easily integrated with formally non-crypto websites and crypto-based systems and games.

 The Mokens project plans to integrate mokens with existing and new crypto projects that utilize mokens in useful or valuable ways.